Mayor dismissed from lawsuit tied to contentious Senate race

 The lawsuit said Mayfield’s life was ruined when he was charged with conspiracy to exploit a vulnerable adult after others published an online video showing Sen. Thad Cochran’s wife in the same nursing home where Mayfield’s mother lived.
 The video claimed Cochran was having an affair while Rose Cochran was incapacitated.

-Police said Mayfield showed someone entry to the nursing home to find Rose Cochran, and that person took her photo.
+Police said Mayfield showed someone entry to the nursing home to find Rose Cochran, and that person made a video of her.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.